-I love fudge but have very little success at making it, but this slow cooker fudge is different.
+I love fudge but have had very little success at making it, but this slow cooker fudge is different.
 Slow cooker fudge is SO simple to make and tastes great!
+Seriously, making fudge can not get any easier than this!

 Slow cooker fudge is adaptable to what you have available.
 Made using dark, milk, white chocolate, a combination of all three, or ANY other chocolate you like!
 The flavors are almost limitless.
 Once the fudge has cooked extra tasty bits or topping can be added.
 The most popular in our house is raisins and nuts but you could do candies, crushed cookies, caramel pieces or add peppermint or any other essence!
 Again almost anything can be added.
 Here I have made a peanut, cashew, and raisin fudge as well as a plain fudge with crushed candy canes but next on the list is a white chocolate and glace cherries.
 What flavor will you make, or are you a plain fudge fan?